What to do when someone falls depends on the person who has fallen. Age and ability level are important factors.

 Rushing to get the person up and off the floor is a mistake.
 It is vital, of course, to remove anything that has been knocked over, such as tipped-over chairs, or broken dishes.
 And, If it is required, you should never hesitate to call 911.

 Frequently, however, individuals are simply shaken and not gravely hurt.
-When this is the case, it’s important to bringing a calm energy to the situation.
+When this is the case, it’s important to bring calm energy to the situation.
 Reassure them, let them know there is no rush, and you are there to help.

 Allow time for re-orientation; their equilibrium has just been destabilized.
 In some cases, getting a pillow for their head is a good idea.